beam-telemetry/telemetry_metrics_prometheus/docs/overview.md

 ### Included Metrics

-Several metrics are exported by default to monitor scrape metrics and internal `:ets` table usage.
+Several metrics are exported by default to monitor scrape metrics.

 The metric names are:

   * `"prometheus_metrics_scrape_duration_seconds"`
   * `"prometheus_metrics_aggregation_duration_seconds"`

+Optionally, you can monitor internal `:ets` table usage by setting `monitor_reporter: true` in your `init` options.

+The metric names for this setting are:

   * `"prometheus_metrics_table_memory_bytes"`
   * `"prometheus_metrics_table_size_total"`

 Please report any abnormally large table usage.
 Histogram measurements are currently only aggregated at the time of the scrape.
 We can take a different approach if this proves to be